 The large check pattern looks super casual and modern.
 The color combination of intense blue to classic black and gray looks classy and can be easily combined.
 The oversize cut of the jacket is something different and the freedom of movement (quite unusual in a winter jacket for me) really cool.
 To wear the jacket feels fantastic.
 Because fine organic virgin wool makes the jacket a super soft, light and at the same time cuddly warm companion.

 If wool, then please only mulesing-free

 I like to wear wool despite my vegan diet.
 Because it is durable and biodegradable, it warms very well and it rarely needs to be washed.
 However, it is very important to me that the sheep are kept in an appropriate manner and that they are not subject to the painful mulesing.
-Lanius (like many other Eco-Fair fashion labels too) uses mulesing-free wool of sheep from controlled biological livestock for his clothes .
+Lanius (like many other Eco-Fair fashion labels too) uses mulesing-free wool of sheep from controlled biological livestock for their clothes.

 Take it slow with Nine To Five

-A great combination to the cool checked pattern winter jacket is this beautifully simple yet stylish saddle bag from the eco fashion label Nine To Five.
-The silver bag made of chrome-free tanned leather can be combined with many outfits (another look with this bag can be seen in The Power of Red).
+A great combination to the cool check pattern winter jacket is this beautifully simple yet stylish saddle bag from the eco fashion label Nine To Five.
+The silver bag made of chrome-free tanned leather can be combined with many outfits (another look with this bag can be seen in “Powerful Red”).
 If you’ve ever considered building a timeless capsule wardrobe, then this universal slow fashion key piece would be perfect for it.